timescale/docs/_troubleshooting/mst/transaction-wraparound.md

 when more transactions are created.
 You can manually freeze the old rows by executing `VACUUM FREEZE`.
-It can also be done automatically using the `autovacuum` daemon when a configured number of transactions has been created since the last point of freeze.
+It can also be done automatically using the `autovacuum` daemon when a configured number of transactions has been created since the last freeze point.

 In Managed Service for Timescale Cloud, the limit to scale is set according to the size of the database up to 1.5 billion transactions.
 This ensures 500